Online Safety at home and at school

-If you have any questions or concerns regarding Online Safety, please come into school and speak to our Headteacher, Mrs Wallace, or Mrs Twycross, who is the Online Safety coordinator.
+If you have any questions or concerns regarding Online Safety, please come into school and speak to our Headteacher, Mrs Wallace or Mrs Mitchell.
 We have a duty to investigate incidents of unsafe and unacceptable use of technologies whether these happen during school time or out of school.

 Rules for Foundation Stage and Key Stage One

 I only use the Internet and email with an adult.

 I can click on the icons or links when I know they are safe.

 If I see something I don’t like on the screen, I turn off the monitor and tell an adult.

 I can send and open emails with an adult.